show_page.php1 : en09.jpg

 HISTORY: This dog had clinical signs of hyperadrenocorticism.

 HISTOPATHOLOGIC DESCRIPTION: Adrenal gland: Infiltrating and effacing normal adrenal gland architecture and compressing the remaining adrenal cortex is an unencapsulated, poorly demarcated, multilobular, densely cellular neoplasm composed of polygonal cells arranged in cords, nests, and packets on a fine fibrovascular stroma which forms lobules separated by dense reticulations of collagen.
 Neoplastic cells have indistinct borders, a moderate amount of microvacuolated eosinophilic cytoplasm, and a round to oval nucleus with finely stippled chromatin and one magenta nucleolus.
 There is mild to moderate anisocytosis and anisokaryosis and the mitotic count is 3 per 0.237sq mm (individual 40x HPF).
-Multifocally, neoplastic cells and adrenocortical cells contain large, clear cytoplasmic vacuoles and have hyperchromatic to pyknotic nuclei (lipoidal degeneration).
+Multifocally, neoplastic cells and adrenocortical cells contain large, clear cytoplasmic vacuoles and have hyperchromatic to pyknotic nuclei (lipid degeneration).
 Within the neoplasm there is multifocal single cell necrosis and larger areas of lytic necrosis, hemorrhage, fibrin, edema, and mineral deposition.

 MORPHOLOGIC DIAGNOSIS: Adrenal gland: Adrenocortical carcinoma, breed unspecified, canine.